• Skip to primary navigation

 • ×

-These gluten free banana muffins have a tender crumb that sings with the earthy flavors of buckwheat flour, bittersweet chocolate chunks, toasted nuts, and cacao nibs.
-Up your banana bread ante with these beauties!
+These gluten-free buckwheat banana muffins have a tender crumb that sings with the earthy flavors of buckwheat flour, bittersweet chocolate chunks, toasted nuts, and cacao nibs.

 gluten free banana chocolate chip muffins on a tray